TarekBouchoucha/p2m/README.md

 # Burned Area Detection with Deep Learning and Sentinel-2

 A pipeline to process Sentinel-2 remote sensing data and train a neural network for burned area detection.

-details of the work containing the steps and results are in p2m_report.pdf and presentation_p2m.pptx

 The pipeline is divided into four processing stages (1.-4.) and one training and validation stage (5.):